minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

 - Replace ``myminio/mybucket`` with the :mc-cmd:`~mc replicate add ALIAS` and full bucket path for which to create the replication configuration.

-- Replace the :mc-cmd-option:`~mc replicate add remote-bucket` value with the ARN of the remote target.
+- Replace the :mc-cmd:`~mc replicate add --remote-bucket` value with the ARN of the remote target.
 Use :mc-cmd:`mc admin bucket remote ls` to list all configured remote replication targets.